The Elders (organization): Finding Humanity podcasts

 During the initial phase of the COVID-19 pandemic, The Elders produced a special podcast series called "Finding Humanity", focusing on the need for empathetic and principled leadership on some of the biggest challenges facing humanity.

 In episodes broadcast from 2020 to 2021, topics included pandemic preparedness, access to justice, ending violence against women and girls, reform of the UN Security Council, and the existential threat posed by nuclear weapons.

 The Finding Humanity series was produced by the Humanity Lab Foundation and Hueman Group Media in partnership with The Elders, and was hosted by Hazami Barmada, Founder of the Humanity Lab Foundation.

 #WalkTogether

-Together with civil society partners, The Elders marked their 10th anniversary by launching #WalkTogether, a year-long global campaign to inspire hope and bridge the deepening global fault lines of division, hate and xenophobia.

-The campaign is intended to celebrate those communities whose work is a great demonstration of empathy, where their actions benefit 'the many', create a sense of unity, and address global and local challenges in a compassionate way.
-In other words, #WalkTogether aims to lift the voices of courageous moral leadership in communities around the world, who are working for the freedoms aligned to those to which Nelson Mandela dedicated his life.
-These Freedoms include the broad themes of Peace, Health, Justice and Equality.
+In 2017, together with civil society partners, The Elders marked their 10th anniversary by launching #WalkTogether, a year-long global campaign aimed at inspiring hope and bridging the deepening global fault lines of division, hate and xenophobia.
+The campaign is intended to celebrate those communities whose work demonstrates empathy, where their actions benefit 'the many', create a sense of unity, and address global and local challenges in a compassionate way. #WalkTogether aims to lift the voices of courageous moral leadership in communities around the world, who are working for the freedoms aligned to those to which Nelson Mandela dedicated his life.
+These freedoms include the broad themes of peace, health, justice and equality.

 The campaign ran for twelve months from 18 July 2017 – the tenth anniversary of the group's founding – to 18 July 2018, the centenary of Nelson Mandela's birth.